xiaoren-QAQ/SSU_Docs/src/en/dev/module.md

 :::

-The SakitinSU manager checks the following:
+The ShiroSU manager checks the following:

 - Whether `module.prop` contains non-compliant syntax.
 - Whether `id`, `name`, `version`, `author`, `description` (and their `Ansi` counterparts) are empty.